 Who needs a license?

-- WA is a closed-border state.
-You must have a license before contacting debtors or soliciting clients in WA.
+Washington is a closed–border state.
+You must have a license before contacting debtors or soliciting clients in Washington.

 How to apply